jumpnow/jumpnowtek-site/_posts/2018-12-19-linux-arm-shellcode-part1.md

     mov r2, #12             @ string length

+Next a program a little more interesting.

 ### Launching a shell

-Now a program a little more interesting.

 We want an assembly program equivalent to this C code to launch a shell.